opennorth/opennorth.ca/README.md

 cd opennorth.ca/theme
 git pull origin master # Sync up your local repository.
 # Edit theme files, add images, etc.
-git commit path/to/modified/file
+bundle exec jekyll serve -w # Run the built in jekyll server to view your changes.
-git push origin master
+# Open a web browser and navigate to http://127.0.0.1:4000
-cd ../ # Go back to opennorth.ca directory.
+press 'ctrl' and 'c' at once # Stop the server after viewing your changes in a browser. git commit path/to/modified/file git push origin master cd ../ # Go back to opennorth.ca directory.